Chip Roy: Immigration

 Roy voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Roy voted against Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

-In 2022, NumbersUSA, which seeks to reduce both legal and illegal immigration, gave him a 99% score; in 2019–20, the Federation for American Immigration Reform, which also supports immigration controls, gave him a 100% rating.
+He has received past endorsements from anti-immigration groups such as NumbersUSA and the Federation for American Immigration Reform.
+Roy has stated that the percentage of the population of the United States in 2024 that is foreign-born is the highest in history.
+Roy said that this high percentage is a threat to western values, and that the children of immigrants are not being raised to respect the U.S. Constitution and capitalism.
+In a congressional speech on May 8, 2024 in which Roy warned of the high foreign-born population in the United States, Roy also claimed that there has been a “massive Muslim takeover of the United Kingdom."
+Roy further said he had "pretty strong concerns about Sharia law and whether that will be forced upon the American people."
+In October 2025, Roy introduced the "Preserving A Sharia-Free America Act", which would deport foreign nationals who "observe sharia" from the United States.
+Roy said that sharia represented an "existential threat" to the United States and warned it could lead to "the erosion of the West."

+In 2024, Roy defended Trump's plan to "deport 20 million people" if elected president by writing on X that he wanted to "ethnic cleanse" white progressive Democrats by deporting them.

+Gun rights

+Roy is an outspoken critic of gun control, having made several speeches in support of gun rights.
+The NRA Political Victory Fund has repeatedly given him an "A" rating and endorsement.

 Earmarks

-Roy voiced strong opposition to a March 2021 House Republican secret ballot of 102-84 to return earmarks to internal rules, saying, "It is the currency of corruption in Washington.
+Roy voiced strong opposition to a March 2021 House Republican secret ballot of 102–84 to return earmarks to internal rules, saying, "It is the currency of corruption in Washington.
 We shouldn't do it.
 The Republican party should be ashamed of themselves. …I think we've got $30 trillion in debt and people are tired of the swamp and the GOP should be ashamed of itself, if it jumps headfirst right back into the swamp."
 He signed and circulated a letter along with 17 other members of his conference promising never to request earmarks for their districts.

-Big Tech
+Antitrust

 In 2022, Roy was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Fiscal Responsibility Act of 2023

+Roy was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.